The Seven Wonders of Central Oregon….

 The Wilderness Area is a backpacking mecca which draws hikers from across the United States.
 It is the most visited wilderness area in Oregon and boasts Oregon’s larges undisturbed alpine region.
 Meltwater from winter snow feeds the Deschutes River( see seven wonders #1!)

-Broken Top Mountain, seen to the left tops out at over 9,000 feet in elevation and offers many epic hiking opportunities.
+Broken Top Mountain, tops out at over 9,000 feet in elevation and offers many epic hiking opportunities.

 The Three Sisters and Broken Top are all glaciated and receive heavy snowfall in winter.
 They are all popular amongst peak baggers and wildflower hunters.
 Summer comes late in the Three Sisters wilderness area but it is amazing. the Three Sisters Wilderness Area includes more than 260 miles of hiking trails